The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 Here at Bridebook, we have a wide selection of tools and resources to help you plan your big day.
 From our budget planning tool to our easy-to-use app, we have everything you might need throughout your entire planning journey.
 Plus, we have loads of exclusive discounts from thousands of popular vendors that you won’t find anywhere else.

-13. Visit wedding fairs
+13. Visit wedding shows and fairs

 Photo © Michael Calders Photography | See their Bridebook profile